reeselevine/blog/_posts/2015-07-28-melbourne-week-one.md

 <img src="{{ site.url }}/assets/images/melbourne-week-one/res-college.jpg" style="width: 100%;"/>

-**This was one of the "dorms" that you can apply to live in.
-Come on Berkeley, up your game!**
+*<sub>This was one of the "dorms" that you can apply to live in.
+Come on Berkeley, up your game!</sub>*

 *Having walked the entirety of the semi-circle, I continue east for a couple blocks until I reach Lygon St. While only a 10-15 minute walk from the CBD, Lygon St is to Melbourne as Walnut Creek is to San Francisco (read, wealthy, overpriced, but clean).
 I stay only long enough to gawk at the prices on some of the menus before hopping on a tram south, to downtown Melbourne.*